kennedy-whytech/ImageGallery-fastapi/README.md

 ### AWS setup
 Prerequisite
-1. create s3 buckets with essential policy
+1. create s3 buckets with appropriate policies and rules
-2. create dynamodb table with essential policy
+2. create dynamodb table with appropriate essential policies and rules
 3. create cloudformation stack

 The setup script is actually recorded in UserData in cloudformation stack.
 FYI, on EC2, you can run the following: